Pramilashanmugam/GrooveMates_/README.md

 _posts_: Manages the creation and details of events.<br>
 _profiles_: Handles user profiles and related information.<br>
-_Shares_: To show interest on a post and also share them to make it more reachable.<br>
+_shares_: To show interest on a post and also share them to make it more reachable.<br>
 _comments_: Enables users to comment on Groovmatess.<br>
 _likes_: Allows users to like a Post they are interested in.<br>
 _reports_: Allows users to report a Post incase of irrelevant post.<br>